Information cascade on networks and phase transitions: I. Introduction

 There is a problem with how people obtain public perception.
 In our previous studies, we discussed the voting model for several networks \cite{Hisakado4,Hisakado5}.
 One of these networks is a one-dimensional (1D) extended lattice.
 In this case, the voting rate oscillates and there is no information cascade.
-We observed information cascade transitions and super-normal transitions on the scaling network model and random graph.
+We observed information cascade transitions and super-normal transitions in the scale-free network model and random graph.
 We observed that the transition point does not depend on these networks.
-On the contrary, the super-normal transition is the transition of convergence speed depending on the network.
-In this study, we integrated these conclusions by using a parameter $\omega$ that changes the network continuously and examined the effects of the network---a random graph, the Barab\'{a}si--Albert(BA) model, and the lattice model; $\omega=1,0, -1$ respectively correspond to these models \cite{Hisakado7}.
+In contrast, the super-normal transition is the transition of convergence speed depending on the network.
+In this study, we integrate these conclusions using a parameter $\omega$ that changes the network continuously and examine the effects of the network---a random graph, the Barab\'{a}si--Albert(BA) model, and the lattice model; $\omega=1,0, -1$ respectively correspond to these models \cite{Hisakado7}. $\omega$ is related to the size of hubs.
+As $\omega$ increases the size of hubs increases.
+The purpose of this paper is to clarify the effects of hubs in the information cascade.

-We used a sequential voting model \cite{Hisakado3,Hisakado2} to discuss the information cascade.
+We use a sequential voting model \cite{Hisakado3,Hisakado2} to discuss the information cascade.
+In this analysis, we can confirm the "voter" and his /her referred "voters".
 In this model, public perception is represented by $r$ votes selected from the previous votes.
 The relation between voters is a network.
-There are two types of voters: herders and independent voters.
+There are two types of voters: herders and independents.
 Independents vote independently and play the role of noise.
 Herder behavior is known as an influence response function.
-This is an important function for deciding the opinion in the network.
+This is an important function for deciding opinion in the network.
 Empirical and experimental evidence has confirmed the assumption that individuals follow threshold rules when making decisions in the presence of social influence \cite{watts2,W2, Mori3}.
-This rule posits that individuals would switch between two choices only when a sufficient number of others have adopted the choice.
+This rule posits that individuals switch between two choices only when a sufficient number of others have adopted the choice.
 We refer to individuals such as voters as digital herders.